 * The dreaded bear market: Equity markets have plunged dramatically over the past two years.
 Many analysts believe it will get significantly worse.

 * Erosion of investor confidence in the stock markets: Corruption, indictments and criminal activity involving public companies and investment houses have reached epic proportions not seen since the Great Depression.

-* A trend is already in place where precious metals have outperformed all asset classes, except precious metals mining stocks, in 2001 and 2002.
+* A trend is already in place where precious metals have outperformed all asset classes, except precious metals mining stocks, in 2001 and 2002 (as of August).
 The average increase in gold has been 33.2% based on 25 industrialized nations (when accounting for currency depreciation) while the average stock market decline based on the indexes has been 17%.
 The differential is an incredible 50.2%.